Sebastian-Fitzner/veams.org/resources/templating/data/pages/veams/introduction.md

 * Install new modules in your working project.
 * Add custom handlebars helper files.
 * Scaffold blueprints like Backbone Views, Models and Collections.
-* Add Veams-Components automatically
+* Install Veams-Components automatically.
-* Scaffold components or blocks in seconds and place it in your project
+* Scaffold components, blocks or custom types in seconds and place it in your project.

 ### How do you start?